SKIP TO PAGE CONTENT

 FAFSA info

 FAFSA stands for the Free Application for Federal Student Aid.
-But FAFSA itself in’t the money or loans you receive.
+But FAFSA itself isn’t the money or loans you receive.
 Instead, it’s a form that assesses your financial need and supplies you with funding options accordingly.

 Complete the FAFSA